This page provides helpful information on hospital charges and how to pay your hospital bill.

-Please bring your invoice and the exact amount if you are paying in cash, as change can't be given.
+Please bring your invoice and the exact amount with you if you are paying in cash, as change cannot be given.
 You can also pay by cheque or debit / credit card at the office.

 Payments can be made over the phone with your credit or debit card.
 Please phone the patient accounts department on (01) 803 2269.
-This service is available Monday to Friday, from 9am to 1pm and from 2pm to 4pm.
-For bank transfers, contact one of our cashiers on (01) 803 2351.
+This service is available from Monday to Friday, from 9am to 1pm and from 2pm to 4pm.
+For bank transfers, please phone one of our cashiers on (01) 803 2351.

 If you are admitted to the hospital from the Emergency Department, the €100 charge will not apply.
 This fee will be factored into your main inpatient or day-case charge.